goruco/videos/_posts/2014-03-25-solomon-kahn.md

 ---
+speaker: Solomon Kahn
 title: BI Tooling with Rails
-speaker: Solomon Kahn
-layout: post
 year: 2014
 vimeo_video_id: 101025640
+layout: post
 ---

+###Talk Synopsis
 Non-technical people in companies need data, but don't have the programming skills to get it themselves.
 So, it becomes your part-time job to get them data.
 As your company grows, this problem only gets worse.

 We built a (soon to be released as open source) Ruby on Rails app that has completely transformed the way non-technical people at Paperless Post access data.
 With this 'simple' rails app, we are able to offer sophisticated, on demand, realtime reporting, that takes almost no developer time.